dominicbeesley/sbc09-bootmenu/README.md

 # Starting the monitor

+If you are running a version of BASIC you may run the monitor as follows

-Currently the only way to run the monitor is to load it from BASIC.
-The boot-menu.run.srec script should be copied to the terminal window when running the mini-mos BASIC.
+The boot-menu.run.srec script should be copied to the terminal window when at the BASIC prompt.
 This will bootstrap a small machine code srec-loader which in turn will load the monitor and run it.
-W

-When started in this manner the monitor runs in the the first 32K of logical memory which is assumed to be mapped as the first 32K of physical memory.
+When running in this manner the monitor will be load at logical 0E00-3FFF and will then self-relocate to the topmost block of RAM.
+The top most block of RAM will then be mapped to the C000-FFFF slot and the monitor will run from there.

-The monitor also uses the top 80K of physical memory for workspace and buffer memory.
+The monitor uses the top 80K of RAM for code, workspace and buffer memory.

 # Commands